Evacuation, Shelter & Reception Centers

 3 Emergency Zones

-The Emergency Planning Zone is an area within a 10-mile radius of SONGS, where it is possible people downwind from the plant could be exposed to a radioactive plume if there is a release from the plant during an emergency
+This is the area within a 10-mile radius from SONGS, where it is possible people downwind from the plant could be exposed to a radioactive plume if there is a release from the plant during an emergency.

-The Public Education Zone is an area outside the Emergency Planning Zone, within 10 to 20 miles of the plant.
+This area is in a radius of 10 to 20 miles from the plant.
 People who live or work in this area are provided educational information from SCE through community outreach activities, including presentations at local events, tours, safety expos and classroom visits.

-The Ingestion Pathway Zone is an area of up to 50 miles around the plant in which a radioactive release could have the potential to contaminate food and/or liquid produced or collected from the area.
+This zone encompasses the area within 50 miles around the plant in which a radioactive release could have the potential to contaminate food and/or liquid produced or collected from the area.
 This area is designed to protect consumers from the ingestion of contaminated crops, agricultural products, water and livestock.

 Listen to this audio file to hear what the siren sounds like.